deployKF/website/content/guides/local-quickstart.md

 K3s is an extremely lightweight Kubernetes distribution that is fully compliant with the Kubernetes API, while also being very similar to a cloud-based cluster.

-!!! steps "Step 1 - Create a k3d Cluster"
+!!! step "Step 1 - Create a k3d Cluster"

     Run this command to create a local `k3d` cluster named `deploykf`: